Kevin G. Ritz: Career

-U.S. attorney
+U.S. attorney for the Western District of Tennessee

 On July 29, 2022, President Joe Biden announced his intent to nominate Ritz to be the United States attorney for the Western District of Tennessee.
 On August 1, 2022, his nomination was sent to the United States Senate, and the nomination was confirmed on September 22, 2022, by voice vote.
-Ritz was sworn in by Chief U.S. District Court Judge S. Thomas Anderson on September 28, 2022.
+Ritz was sworn in by Chief Judge S. Thomas Anderson on September 28, 2022.
+On September 18, 2024, he resigned as the US Attorney for the Western District of Tennessee to serve as a circuit judge of the Sixth Circuit.